leoki6/Digital-Communications/L5_BPSK_QPSK_QAM/README.md

 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C1_QAM_QCH.png)
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C2_QAM_ICH.png)

-We then add these signals together to obtain a QAM signal with the most siginificant frequency components present at the carrier frequency and 2x the carrier frequency.
+We then add these signals together to obtain a QAM signal with the most siginificant frequency components present at the carrier frequency and 2x the carrier frequency with relevant message frequencies also present.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C3_IQ_Sum.png)

-Passing the QPSK signal into an RC LPF, produces a result that may appear to be one of the recovered messages, however looks nothing like either because we are attempting to recover both signals at once.
+Passing the QPSK signal into an RC LPF, produces a result that may appear to be one of the recovered messages, however looks nothing like either one because we are attempting to recover both signals at once.
 One was able to verify this using headphones to show the audible frequency was neither 1 KHz or 2 KHz.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C4_Recov_Inc.png)

 We can perform a more effective recovery of either message by using the carrier and shifting it appropriately using the phase shifter to remove message 1 or message 2's contents.
 Ideally, this would completely eliminate the contents.
 The recovered signal of Message 1 is shown below:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C5_M1_Recov.png)

 The hardware is not ideal, very few things are.
-Examing the frequency spectrum of either message reveals that both messages are not completely rejected when multiplying by the neccessary carrier.
+Examining the frequency spectrum of either message reveals that both messages are not completely rejected when multiplying by the neccessary carrier.
 For case 1, we see that the message 2 is 28 dB smaller than message 2, and for case 2, message 1 is 27 dB smaller than message 2.
 Though the attenuation is significant, it is not perfect.
-This is likely due to the improver phase synchronization due to the precisions of the modules and instruments.
-For real receiver, this can result in a signal that looks correct, but has incorrect logic transitions, or corrupted data.
+This is likely due to improper phase synchronization due from precision of the modules and instruments.
+For a real receiver, this can result in a signal that looks correct, but has incorrect logic transitions, or corrupted data.
 There would be an increase in the error rate, noise enhancement, and a reduced signal-to-noise ratio.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C7_M1_NO_Full_RJ.png)
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/C6_M2_NO_Full_RJ.png)

 ## Results Discussion
 One similarity across all schemes is the use of DSBSC to improve the efficiency of the techniques.
 PSK and QPSK deal with digital data while QAM deals with analog data.
 QPSK and QAM share the use of the quadrature scheme to combine two messages together using two carriers orthogonal to one another and summing them together using an adder.
 QPSK and PSK are fundamentally the same.
 Functionally, QPSK encodes two signals while BPSK encodes one.
-One additionally benefit of QPSK and PSK is their abillity to be convered to FSK and QFSK given a small change in the demodulation scheme.
+One additional benefit of QPSK and PSK is their abillity to be converted to FSK and QFSK given a change in the demodulation scheme.

 In terms of performance, one would see more noise resistance for PSK and QPSK than QAM thus their uses apply differently.
 QAM would be more useful for lower fidelity systems where noise is not a big factor.
 PSK and QPSK are more robust against noise, this lends itself to space communication, cellular networks, and RF.
 Existing broadband infrastructure enlists QAM, and so does software defined radio and direct subscriber lines.
-This however isn't to say that cannot be used in conjunction with one another depending on the conditions present.
+This however isn't to say that they cannot be used in conjunction with one another depending on the conditions present.

 The use of orthogonal signals is not a hard requirement for quadrature systems.
 One could use carriers 60 degrees apart to modulate 3 messages.
 However, inter-symbol interference would be more present and the rejection of components would be more difficult.
 While possible, it would be more suitable to use OFDM with subcarrier to reduce potential cross talk.